KarelZe/thesis/references/obsidian/chapters/🤖Training of the Transformer.md

 - Set up a simple baseline
 - Write why we use a quasi-random search during exploration and Bayesian search during exploitation phase. (see https://github.com/google-research/tuning_playbook)
 - Isolate the optimization of different hyperparameters e. g., optimizer, activation functions etc. during the exploration phase.
 Take into account nuance parameters.
 Decompose into smaller problems, that are manageable.
+- Discuss why retraining of the best model could make sense.
 - Keep ideas simple and gradually add complexity and make it visible in the structure of the chapter.
 Helps with reasoning later.
 Possible steps could be:
 	- tbd
 	- tbd